Law School Well-Represented At AALS Event

 Gevurtz did a presentation on "Disregarding LLC's Formed for Non-Business Purposes" at the Section on Agency, Partnerships, LLC's and Unincorporated Business Associations on Jan.
 6.

 Professor Raquel Aldana gave a presentation on "Theory into Practice: The Globalization of Legal Education to Address the Changing Realities of Legal Practice" at the International Legal Exchange Section on Jan.
-7. As co-president of the Society of American Law Teachers, she led Pacific McGeorge's contingent at SALT's annual dinner that was held in conjunction with the AALS meeting.
+7. As co-president of the Society of American Law Teachers, she led McGeorge's contingent at SALT's annual dinner that was held in conjunction with the AALS meeting.